coredns/coredns.io/content/plugins/route53.md

     to be used when query AWS (optional).
 If they are not provided, then coredns tries to access AWS credentials the same way as AWS CLI, e.g., environmental variables, AWS credentials file, instance profile credentials, etc.
+    Note the usage of `aws_access_key` has been deprecated and may be removed in future versions.
+Instead, user can use other methods to pass crentials, e.g., with environmental variable `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, respectively.

 *   `aws_endpoint` can be used to control the endpoint to use when querying AWS (optional). **ENDPOINT** is the URL of the endpoint to use.
 If this is not provided the default AWS endpoint resolution will occur.